chucktilbury/vmachine/notes.md

 files on the file stack in the reverse order from the command line.

 * Build debugger with trace, breakpoints, and watches.

+# Completed

+* Prove that values can change at runtime.